dmtrung14-misc/ngl_job/README.md

 - [ ] Autofilling Company Name

 ### 4. Contributions
-Contributions are welcomed.
-The product, however, is delivered as is.
-Further supports will NOT be provided.
+The product is delivered as is.
+Further support will NOT be provided.

+However, you're welcome to contribute.
+My bigger vision for this project will be to make a productivity tool for teams where you can share anything to a shared database in one click.

+Feel free to fork this repository and build on top of this project.
+A more universal version will (probably) not come soon.